-Tasks formerly listed under Task Code 44.26.00 (Priority Emphasis Areas") have been discontinued beginning in SFY2020; FTA tasks are now integrated under the Long Range Transportation Planning and Other Activities categories.
+Tasks formerly listed under Task Code 44.26.00 (Priority Emphasis Areas") have been discontinued beginning in SFY2020; FTA tasks are now integrated under the Other Activities category.

 The total task cost identified for each work item includes New York State and Ulster County funds as a local match.
 A summary budget for each FTA Task Code is provided in Table 5 (page VIII).
-The total UCTC program including all matching requirements is \$1,120,470 for SFY 2021/22.
+The total UCTC program including all matching requirements is \$1,279,224 for SFY 2022/23.
 New York State provides a soft match for efforts in the UPWP.
-The total program absent the State match is \$1,008,301 and the Federal portion (FHWA + FTA) being \$922,400.
+The total program absent the State and local match (Federal portion (FHWA + FTA) only) is \$1,053,000.
 Unless otherwise noted, UCTC is the lead agency for all projects undertaken within this UPWP.